- Bitcoin Casinos

 No. Online casino games operate based on a slightly different model.
 There, you no longer have cards that leave the deck.
 Rather, the cards are shuffled again after each hand dealt.
 Counting cards in online casino blackjack doesn’t work.
 Strategy charts are helpful, though, as they are unaffected by the shuffling.

 No. Generally speaking, you do not want to take an insurance bet.
-It’s better to act on a bet or forfeit your hand than investing more money, which will be lost anyway.
+It’s better to act on a bet or forfeit your hand than to invest more money, which will be lost anyway.
 The payout is small and doesn’t justify betting on insurance.

 No. You will always be at the mercy of your knowledge and understanding of the game.
 Even the strategy charts won’t be 100% accurate because of the 0.5% house edge.